-LSC proposes to add a provision to the regulation specifying the manner of determining the eligibility of groups.
+LSC is adding a provision to the regulation specifying the manner of determining the eligibility of groups.
 Although the practice has been that recipients must collect information that reasonably demonstrates that the group meets the eligibility requirements set forth in the regulation, standards for determining and documenting the eligibility of groups has not previously been specifically addressed in the regulation.
 LSC Management does not believe that recipients are representing ineligible groups, but the Working Group was nevertheless in agreement that it is important and appropriate for the regulation to expressly state the Corporation's expectations in this area.
 The November 2002 NPRM would have required a recipient to collect information reasonably demonstrating that the group meets the eligibility requirements set forth in the regulation.

-In written comments filed in response to the November 2002 NPRM, and again in the course of the new Operations and Regulation Committee's 2004 and 2005 deliberations, the OIG expressed concern that the proposed rule was inadequate regarding how the eligibility of group clients is to be determined because the proposal did not sufficiently implement the Act's financial eligibility requirements.
-LSC respectfully disagrees on this point; the principal criterion for LSC-funded legal assistance is that the applicant be financially unable to afford legal assistance (see, S. Rep. 495, 93rd Cong., 1st Sess., p.14 (1973)) and the specific factors listed in Section 1007(a)(2) of the Act are all aspects of the applicant's ability to afford legal assistance.
-Although the November 2002 proposed financial eligibility standards for groups effectuated this principal criterion and were in no way inconsistent with section 1007(a)(2), LSC does agree with the OIG that the standards for determining the eligibility of groups can and should be more specific than those set forth in the November 2002 NPRM.
+In written comments filed in response to the November 2002 NPRM, and again in the course of the new Operations and Regulation Committee's 2004 and 2005 deliberations, the OIG expressed concern that the proposed rule should provide eligibility criteria sufficient to ensure that groups seeking LSC-funded legal assistance qualify for such legal assistance and should require grantees to retain adequate documentation of such group eligibility.
+Although LSC believes that the November 2002 proposed financial eligibility standards for groups effectuated the principal criterion in the Act that those seeking LSC-funded legal assistance must be financially unable to afford legal assistance and were in no way inconsistent with the LSC Act, LSC does agree with the OIG that the standards for determining the eligibility of groups can and should be more specific than those set forth in the November 2002 NPRM.

-Accordingly, in assessing the eligibility of a group, LSC proposes to require recipients to consider the resources available to the group, such as the group's income and income prospects, assets and obligations.
-For a group primarily composed of individuals who would be financially eligible for LSC-funded legal assistance under the Act, would also have to consider whether the characteristics of the persons primarily comprising the group are consistent with financial eligibility under the Act.
-For a group having as a primary activity the delivery of services to those persons in the community who would be financially eligible for LSC-funded legal assistance under the Act, the recipient would have also to consider whether the characteristics of the persons served by the group are consistent with financial eligibility under the Act and whether the legal assistance sought relates to the the primary activity of the group.
-Finally, LSC proposes to require a recipeint to document group eligibility determinations by collecting information that reasonably demonstrates that the group meets the eligibility criteria set forth herein.
+Accordingly, in assessing the eligibility of a group, LSC proposed to require recipients to consider the resources available to the group, such as the group's income and income prospects, assets and obligations.
+LSC also proposed that for a group primarily composed of individuals who would be financially eligible for LSC-funded legal assistance under the Act, the recipient would also have to consider whether the characteristics of the persons primarily composing the group are consistent with financial eligibility under the Act.
+LSC further proposed that for a group having as a principal activity the delivery of services to those persons in the community who would be financially eligible for LSC-funded legal assistance under the Act, the recipient would also have to consider whether the characteristics of the persons served by the group are consistent with financial eligibility under the Act and whether the legal assistance sought relates to the principal activity of the group.
+Finally, LSC proposed to require a recipient to document group eligibility determinations by collecting information that reasonably demonstrates that the group meets the eligibility criteria set forth in the rule.